-Flow allows merchants to adapt by allowing them to automate social media postings, as well as alerting their team when new goods are available.
+Flow allows merchants to adapt by allowing them to automate social media postings, as well as alert their team when new goods are available.

 Shopify Flow is yet another of Shopify Plus’s features that come with some special perks.
 Shopify Flow, like Shopify Scripts (introduced in the previous article of this series), is geared toward automation and can potentially make life simpler for store owners.